pieteradejong/chrome-bookmarks/README.md

   4) therefore we should heavily prioritize retrieval speed and general convenience, at the expense of "storage efficiency".
 In normal English: **likely let's build a bunch of indices/hash tables**.
 * Python version choice: since `list[MyClass]` is only supported starting Python 3.9, I assume that version or later and will configure `ci.yml` accordingly.
   * Will likely also adopt >=Python3.9 for all personal projects.
+* **December, 1 change**: will focus on script functionality instead of web app/API.
+I need to test all bookmarks for broken URLs/404, which is very straightforward as scripted functionality.
+Since audience is devs/tech-savvy anyway, they can easily run a script if the output if well formatted.

 ## Functionality
 * :white_check_mark: can preview the first `n` characters from your bookmarks file.